ADVERTISEMENT

 Chirimen Bag

-Though small, these are hardworking bags whose threads and stitches store, carry, protect, delight, and console.
+Though small, these are all hardworking bags whose threads and stitches store, carry, protect, delight, and console.
 Inside are memories, friendships, gratitude, and astonishments that have come from seeing the world focused through the lens of handworked textiles.
 If you look inside the bags that you treasure, do you, too, find fragrant, often intangible treasures?
-“And what is a stitch for?”
-I remember writing for the cover of the September/October 1993 issue, “To hold.
+I remember writing “And what is a stitch for?” for the cover of the September/October 1993 PieceWork issue: “To hold.
 It binds past to present, old country to new, generation to generation.”

 Veronica Patterson, PieceWork’s editor from its inception in 1993 to 1997, is a writer, freelance editor, and teacher of creative writing who lives in Colorado.